wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 2.0.1d =
+* ADDED: Ability to include Responsive CSS stylesheet that comes with Twitter Bootstrap version 2.0+
+* ADDED: Reorg'd some of the interface to be more logical

 = 2.0.1c =
 * ADDED: Ability to add the "disabled" option to Twitter Bootstrap button components.
 * FIXED: a couple of bugs in the shortcodes